vishalsingh2972/CanIShipEU/README.md

 recruitment
 high-risk
 human oversight
+provider
+deployer
 ```

 The original founder question is **always preserved** alongside generated queries.

-This matters because a poor rewrite should never be allowed to silently replace what the founder actually asked.
+This matters because a poor rewrite should never silently replace what the founder actually asked.

 ---

-# 🔬 Advanced Research Pipeline
+# 🔬 Advanced Evidence Research Pipeline

 The research layer is designed as a multi-stage retrieval and verification pipeline rather than a single search call.